gbif/portal-feedback/README.md

 The current responsibility areas are:

 * portal: issues that have to do with the presentation and bugs in behaviour.
-* api: the portal is driven of our APIs. image cache, registry, occurrence, directory etc. issues related to the apis should be labeled as such.
+* api: issues related to GBIF's apis (image cache, registry, occurrence, directory etc.)
-* content: this is issues that are not about have we process the data, but about the data provided. either by publishers or what we write in our CMS (Drupal).
+* content: issues that are not about have we process the data, but about the data provided.
+Either by publishers or what we write in our CMS (Drupal).
 * question: helpdesk questions

 Resolution labels are: